 American Journal of Criminal Law

 The American Journal of Criminal Law strives to promote and encourage improvement in the administration of criminal justice.
 The Journal is one of the top student-edited legal journals in the nation devoted to exploring current issues in criminal law.
-The Journal is published three times a year and is one of the largest circulating journals at the University of Texas School of Law.
+The Journal is published three times a year and is one of the largest circulating journals at The University of Texas at Austin School of Law.
 Each issue contains articles by law school faculty, members of the judiciary, and practicing attorneys, as well as a significant amount of student work written by journal members.
 More information is available at ajclonline.org.

 Texas Environmental Law Journal

 Since the summer of 1990, law students have published the Texas Environmental Law Journal in association with the Environmental and Natural Resources Section of the State Bar of Texas.
 Published triannually, the Journal gives timely and practical information about developments in environmental law.
 It includes articles by practitioners and academicians; information about recent developments involving cases, statutes, and rules relevant to environmental law; and notes submitted by law students throughout Texas.
 More information is available at telj.org.